Alps Advisors Inc. Purchases Shares of 15,855 Zynex, Inc. (NASDAQ:ZYXI)

-Alps Advisors Inc. acquired a new stake in Zynex, Inc. (NASDAQ:ZYXI – Get Rating) in the second quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The firm acquired 15,855 shares of the company’s stock, valued at approximately $127,000.
+Alps Advisors Inc. acquired a new stake in Zynex, Inc. (NASDAQ:ZYXI – Get Rating) during the second quarter, according to its most recent Form 13F filing with the SEC.
+The fund acquired 15,855 shares of the company’s stock, valued at approximately $127,000.

-A number of other hedge funds also recently made changes to their positions in the business.
-JPMorgan Chase & Co. lifted its position in shares of Zynex by 183.5% in the second quarter.
-JPMorgan Chase & Co. now owns 626,319 shares of the company’s stock valued at $4,998,000 after buying an additional 405,396 shares during the last quarter.
-WINTON GROUP Ltd acquired a new stake in shares of Zynex in the second quarter valued at approximately $238,000.
-Rice Hall James & Associates LLC lifted its position in shares of Zynex by 2.6% in the second quarter.
-Rice Hall James & Associates LLC now owns 66,568 shares of the company’s stock valued at $531,000 after buying an additional 1,698 shares during the last quarter.
-Steward Partners Investment Advisory LLC lifted its position in shares of Zynex by 110.0% in the second quarter.
-Steward Partners Investment Advisory LLC now owns 4,200 shares of the company’s stock valued at $34,000 after buying an additional 2,200 shares during the last quarter.
-Finally, Royce & Associates LP acquired a new stake in shares of Zynex in the second quarter valued at approximately $288,000.
+Other hedge funds and other institutional investors also recently made changes to their positions in the company.
+Steward Partners Investment Advisory LLC lifted its stake in shares of Zynex by 110.0% in the 2nd quarter.
+Steward Partners Investment Advisory LLC now owns 4,200 shares of the company’s stock valued at $34,000 after purchasing an additional 2,200 shares during the period.
+PNC Financial Services Group Inc. lifted its stake in shares of Zynex by 1,213.7% in the 1st quarter.
+PNC Financial Services Group Inc. now owns 4,309 shares of the company’s stock valued at $28,000 after purchasing an additional 3,981 shares during the period.
+State of Tennessee Treasury Department lifted its stake in shares of Zynex by 29.6% in the 1st quarter.
+State of Tennessee Treasury Department now owns 8,137 shares of the company’s stock valued at $51,000 after purchasing an additional 1,860 shares during the period.
+Raymond James Financial Services Advisors Inc. acquired a new position in shares of Zynex in the 1st quarter valued at about $66,000.
+Finally, Quantbot Technologies LP acquired a new position in shares of Zynex in the 1st quarter valued at about $67,000.
 29.11% of the stock is owned by institutional investors and hedge funds.

-In other Zynex news, CFO Daniel J. Moorhead sold 38,126 shares of the company’s stock in a transaction dated Monday, October 31st.
+In other news, CFO Daniel J. Moorhead sold 38,126 shares of the company’s stock in a transaction that occurred on Monday, October 31st.
 The stock was sold at an average price of $10.68, for a total value of $407,185.68.
-Following the sale, the chief financial officer now owns 18,405 shares in the company, valued at approximately $196,565.40.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Following the completion of the transaction, the chief financial officer now directly owns 18,405 shares of the company’s stock, valued at $196,565.40.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
 44.28% of the stock is currently owned by corporate insiders.

 Zynex, Inc, through its subsidiaries, designs, manufactures, and markets medical devices to treat chronic and acute pain; and activate and exercise muscles for rehabilitative purposes with electrical stimulation.
 The company offers NexWave, a dual channel, multi-modality interferential current, transcutaneous electrical nerve stimulation, and neuromuscular electrical stimulation (NMES) device that is marketed to physicians and therapists by field sales representatives; NeuroMove, an electromyography triggered electrical stimulation device; InWave, an electrical stimulation product for the treatment of female urinary incontinence; and E-Wave, an NMES device.